Malasaña, where else?

 El Rastro, the Flea Market of Madrid, was my favourite place to be on Sunday mornings.
 Every weekend, from 10 a.m. to 3 p.m., part of the Embajadores neighbourhood becomes a flea market where you can find vintage furniture, funky clothes, artisanal jewelry and whatever else you can imagine at bargain prices.

-For a bohemian like me, who gives much importance to creativity, that exact place was my personal playground where I spent hours exploring and admiring the variety of supply.
+For a bohemian like me, who gives much importance to creativity, that exact place was my personal playground where I spent hours exploring and admiring the variety of supplies.

 Finally, the most captivating thing about Madrid are the rooftops, such as Círculo de Bellas Artes.